someengineering/resoto.com/docs/reference/data-models/index.md

   :::note

-  This this time is not available on all resources for all cloud providers.
+  This time is not available on all resources for all cloud providers.
 Resoto tries to do its best to synthesize the last access time based on the resource type.

   :::